Random Fixed Points, Limits and Systemic risk: System Model

 When we consider constant sequence, i.e., if $\x = ({\bar x}, {\bar x},\cdots)$ the limit superiors in the definition of the limit system ${\bar {\bf f}}^\infty$ are actually limits by {\bf A}.2 and Law of large numbers (LLN) and equal (with $x_b$ as in (\ref{Eqn_bar_fixedpoint_randGen}))

 In the above, $E_{X,Y}$ represents the expectation with respect to $X,Y$.
 The random variables are IID and hence the first equation is the same function for all $i$.
 By Theorem \ref{Thm_MainGen}, given below, one such constant sequence would be the almost sure limit of the solutions of the aggregate fixed point equations (\ref{Eqn_bar_fixedpoint_randGen}).
 Thus one will have to solve a two-dimensional fixed point equation corresponding to the above function (\ref{Eqn_barf_limit}).
-And then random fixed points (\ref{Eqn_FixedeqGen})-(\ref{Eqn_Fixedeq2Gen}) are asymptotically independent depending upon the other nodes only via the aggregate fixed point, as given by the theorem below\ATR{.}{ (proof is in \cite{TR}).} \begin{theorem} Assume either $0 < E[\eta_1^{sb}] < 1$ or $\sigma < 1$ in {\bf A.3}.
-The aggregates of the random system, which are FPs of (\ref{Eqn_xi})-(\ref{Eqn_bar_fixedpoint_randGen}), denoted by $({\X}^{*}, {\bar X}_b^*) (n) := ( \{{\bar X}_i^s\}_i, {\bar X}_b^* ) (n) $ converge as $n \to \infty$:
+And then random fixed points (\ref{Eqn_FixedeqGen})-(\ref{Eqn_Fixedeq2Gen}) are asymptotically independent depending upon the other nodes only via the aggregate fixed point, as given by the theorem below\ATR{.}{ (proof is in \cite{TR}).}